IPAMS/IDSimPy/docs/usersguide/trajectory.rst

 Positions and simulated times
 -----------------------------

 A minimal simulation trajectory holds at least the positions of the simulated particles at the recorded time steps of the simulation and the times of the time steps.
-The ``positions`` and ``times`` attributes of the Trajectory class can be directly accessed:
+The :py:attr:`.positions` and :py:attr:`.times` attributes of the Trajectory class can be directly accessed:

 .. code-block:: python